ShootingKing-AM/Obsidian_to_Anki_wiki/Cloze-formatting.md

 `This is a {cloze} note with {multiple} non-id clozes, as well as {2:some clozes} with {c1|other styles}` ->
 `This is a {{c1::cloze}} note with {{c2::multiple}} non-id clozes, as well as {{c2::some clozes}} with {{c1::other styles}}`

+The 'CurlyCloze' option will apply to any note type that has "Cloze" in the name - for example, "Cloze" itself, as well as something like "Cloze Hide All".
+So you don't have to worry about having {curly braces} in a Basic note type!

+Also do not worry about having curly braces inside a math expression or a code expression - the script has been configured to specifically ignore those.